animeshsareen/data/README.md

 # data

-Warehouse to store and read data.
+Centralized warehouse to store and read data.

+That's pretty much it.